This article covers:

 Remember that, in a scaled agile framework (SAFe), the role of an epic owner is ‘assumed’ by an individual rather than assigned as a job title.
-Epic owners are successful only when they collaborate effectively with other team members as well as groups.
+Epic owners only succeed when collaborating effectively with other team members and groups.

-The person responsible for managing the portfolio kanban is the person whom the team is following.
-Who this person is depends on your organization’s policies and processes since there are many ways to set up portfolio management.
+The person responsible for managing the portfolio, kanban, is the person the team follows.
+This person depends on your organization’s policies and processes since there are many ways to set up portfolio management.

-No matter who is responsible to manage the portfolio kanban, the responsibilities include:
+No matter who is responsible for managing the portfolio kanban, the responsibilities include:

-- Prioritizing work in order of urgency or impact; deciding which deliverables will go up next; delegating those tasks, etc.
+- Prioritizing work in order of urgency or impact; deciding which deliverables will go up next; delegating those tasks, and so on.

-- Managing a timeline for the team, communicating priorities, and making sure that there is enough capacity to meet deadlines.
+- Managing a timeline for the team, communicating priorities, and ensuring enough capacity to meet deadlines.

-- Checking if kanban cards have been completed correctly to make sure they’re not blocking anything else.
+- Check if kanban cards get completed correctly to ensure they’re not blocking anything else.

-- Identifying potential risks or issues with the implementation of requirements and features; determining if the available resources for each project are feasible or not.
+- Identifying potential risks or issues with implementing requirements and features; determining if the available resources for each project are feasible or not.

 - Developing work plans and timelines for teams that include dependencies wherever necessary.